Trippie Redd: Early life

 Redd was born and raised in Canton, Ohio, and grew up on 14th Street.
 He joined the Bloods at a young age and formed a group called "1400/800", based on the street he grew up on.
-Redd has a younger brother nicknamed "Hippie Redd" and had an older brother who made music under the name "Dirty Redd".
-Dirty Redd was killed in a car accident in 2014, and Redd talked to Rolling Stone about the time following the fatal accident.
+Redd has a younger brother, and had an older brother who made music under the name "Dirty Redd" who was killed in a car accident in 2014.
 Redd grew up in Canton, though he moved to Columbus, Ohio, several times.
 His interest in music began when his mother played Ashanti, Beyoncé, Tupac Shakur, and Nas while Redd was growing up.
 He later listened to artists such as T-Pain, Kiss, Nirvana, Gucci Mane, Fountains of Wayne, the Ataris, Green Day, the Offspring, Cute Is What We Aim For, Simple Plan, the Summer Set, Hit the Lights, Marilyn Manson and Lil Wayne.

 Redd began rapping after being inspired by Taevion Williams, another rapper who went by the stage name Lil Tae.
 Redd began taking his music career seriously and began recording music, releasing "Sub-Zero" and "New Ferrari" in 2014 but soon deleting those songs.
 Following his high school graduation, Redd moved to Atlanta, where he met rapper Lil Wop and was eventually offered a deal with a record label.